 - It is important that your pet is never forced to do anything, but rather that you reward them for investigating you in the mask, whether that is just looking calmly at you or approaching/interacting with you while you have the mask on.

-- If your pet is concerned by you wearing a mask you can reassure them, but if they are still worried, just remove your pet from the situation and try again another day.
+- If your companion animal is concerned by you wearing a mask you can reassure them, but if they are still worried, just remove your pet from the situation and try again another day.
 You might have to go back a couple of steps to a point where they are comfortable and then build up again.

 - Always make these habituation sessions short and positive.
 It will take them a little while to get used to people wearing masks but just keep practicing with them for short periods with lots of rewards and they will gradually accept that it is normal for people to sometimes wear masks.